wbbradley/pickls/README.md

 ### Key Features

 - Integrate command-line linting and formatting tools with your IDE.
 - Configure multiple linters and formatters for any language.
+This is ideal for projects with toolchains lacking native LSP integration.
-- Ideal for projects with toolchains lacking native LSP integration.
+- Has a built-in code action for "Inline Assist" which can be used to replace the current selection by sending it to an LLM.
+(Currently only OpenAI is supported, but I'll be adding more soon.)
 - Supports usage of [ctags](https://ctags.io/) on demand to provide workspace symbol information.
 (See configuration notes below.)